AppertaFoundation/openeyes/sass/new/styleguide.md

 All values used in the stylesheet are stored in variables.
 We use a global '_variables.scss' file to store the values.
 This allows us to easily theme the interface by simply changing the values of these variables.

+The following rules have to use ems, and thus you need to use the emCalc() function to convert pixels to ems:

+* margin
+* padding (unless you're offsetting a background image, then just use pixels)
+* font-size